Melanie Brinkmann

 Melanie Brinkmann received the PhD Award of the Hannover Medical School (2004) and the Robert-Koch-Postdoc Award for her postdoctoral work on the oncogenic herpesvirus KSHV (2007).
 In 2016 she was awarded with the Science Award of the Signal Transduction Society.
 For her engagement during the SARS-CoV-2 pandemic, Melanie Brinkmann received the ScienceHero Award of the Conference of Biology Departments in 2022.

 Melanie Brinkmann is elected advisory board member of the German Society of Virology (GfV - Link), speaker of the DFG Research Unit DEEP-DV (FOR5200 - Link), and founding member of the BMBF-funded network of female researchers in the area of infection research "Infect-Net" (Link).
-She is member of the editorial boards of the Journal of Virology (Link), EMBO Reports (Link), and EMBO Molecular Medicine (Link) and reviewing editor for eLife (Link).
+She is member of the editorial boards of the Journal of Virology (Link), EMBO Reports (Link), and EMBO Molecular Medicine (Link).

 From December 2021 to April 2023 she was vice-chair of the COVID-19 Expert Council of the German Government (Link).